flavio1110/flavio1110.github.io/_posts/2023-03-30-embracing-my-lazyness-with-a-custom-git-cli.md

 My first experience with a Distributed version control system (DVCS), was many years ago with [mercurial hg](https://en.wikipedia.org/wiki/Mercurial){:target="\_blank"}, and despite taking some time to get used to the new way of working as compared to a centralized version control system, I got very used to [its short commands](https://gist.github.com/cortesben/016cd401faae5a8dae59){:target="\_blank"}, aliases, and simplicity.
 We could do something like `hg pull` or `hg pul` (that's not a typo.
 This is an actual alias for `hg pull`), we were able to close a branch and commit a message in a single command like `hg commit --close-branch -m 'closing this branch'`.
 It was super nice and handy!

-Then, eventually I started working with [git](https://git-scm.com/){:target="\_blank"} and I was amazed by its differences, possibilities, and features.
+Then, eventually, I started working with [git](https://git-scm.com/){:target="\_blank"} and I was amazed by its differences, possibilities, and features.
 However, it felt more verbose for day-to-day tasks.
 So I ended up creating a bunch of aliases for the commands that I use more often, or commands that are longer and I always have to google it to remember.

-Sneak peak of my `~/.zshrc`
+Sneak peek of my `~/.zshrc`

 ```shell
 #...